canonical/ubuntu-packaging-guide/getting-set-up.rst

 part after the `~` in the URL.

 Launchpad's registration process will ask you to choose a display name.
-It's encouraged for you to use your real name here. so that your Ubuntu developer colleagues will be able to get to know you better.
+It's encouraged for you to use your real name here so that your Ubuntu developer colleagues will be able to get to know you better.

-When you register a new account, Launchpad will send you an email with a link you need to open in your browser, in order to verify your email address.
+When you register a new account, Launchpad will send you an email with a link you need to open in your browser in order to verify your email address.
 If you don't receive it, check in your spam folder.

-https://help.launchpad.net/YourAccount/NewAccount has more information about the process and additional settings you can change.
+`The new account help page <https://help.launchpad.net/YourAccount/NewAccount>`_ on Launchpad has more information about the process and additional settings you can change.

-Uploading the GPG key to Launchpad
+Upload your GPG key to Launchpad
 ----------------------------------

 To find about your GPG fingerprint, run::